 The name guacamole comes from the Aztec language “āhuacamōlli,“ which translated means ‘avocado sauce,’ from āhuacatl ‘avocado’ and mōlli ‘sauce.’

-Guac is definitely one of our favorite starters.
+Guac is an excellent appetizer.
 It’s perfect for an evening with friends and family as it’s easy to make and everyone loves it.

-- Avocado: ripe avocado is the main ingredient in Guacamole.
+Ripe avocados are the main ingredients in guacamole.
 See the chapter below to learn how to pick the best avocados.

-- Salt: salt is also key in the original recipe of Guac.
-Sea salt and Kosher salt are best, you can use flakey salt for a fancier version.
-Table salt is also fine if you don’t have anything else at hand.
+Salt is also key in the original recipe of guac.
+Fine sea salt and Kosher salt are best, or you can use flakey salt for a fancier version.
+Table salt is also acceptable if you don’t have anything else at hand.

-- Onion: red onion is more traditional, but you can use any other type if you don’t have red onion at hand.
+Red onion is more traditional, but you can use any other type if you don’t have red onion.

-- Cilantro: freshly chopped.
-Another important ingredient, although not always added in the original recipe, especially if not in season.
+Cilantro or fresh coriander is another important ingredient, although it is not always added to the original recipe, especially if not in season.

-- Jalapeños: this is an optional ingredient.
-If you like your guac a little spicy, some chopped jalapeños or chili peppers like serrano pepper won't hurt.
-You can use fresh or pickled.
+Fresh or pickled jalapeños are another optional ingredient.
+If you like your guac a little spicy and tangy, add some chopped jalapeños or chili peppers like serrano peppers; you’ll love them in this simple guacamole recipe.

-Cut the avocado in half, remove the pit, and slice the avocado flesh into squares with a knife (it’s safer if you use a blunt knife).
+Cut the avocado in half lengthwise with a sharp knife, remove the pit, and slice the avocado flesh into squares with a knife (it’s safer to use a blunt knife).